Introduction | Initial Registration |

 in the field and has undergone extensive peer review.
 This

-course covers the best practices that apply to investigational drug and device studies, and will be required for all Key Personnel involved in drug or device studies effective January 1, 2015.
+course covers the best practices that apply to investigational drug and device studies, and has been required for all Key Personnel involved in drug or device studies since January 1, 2015.
 To register for

 If you need assistance with registration for